wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_importwallet.md

 ---
-title: bch:importwallet \[POST\] {disallowed}
+title: bch:importwallet  {disallowed} - Bitcoin Cash
-description: Imports keys from a wallet dump file (see dumpwallet).
-Requires a newwallet backup to include imported keys.Note Use “getwalletinfo” to query the scanning progress.
+description: Example code for the bch:importwallet  {disallowed} json-rpc method. Сomplete guide on how to use bch:importwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters